okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

       InstanceType: t2.micro
 ```

-The instance can be created, updated or destroyed.
+The stack instance can be created, updated or destroyed.

 You cannot edit the stack itself later, you need to just re-update the stack by uploading a new file.

+The stack itself can clean up instances after itself too.